Farzam1372/Fraud-Transactions-Detection/README.md

 ## Conclusion

-The **Neural Network** model is the best performer for credit card fraud detection, achieving the highest F1-score and recall, making it the most reliable.
+The **KNN** model is the best performer for credit card fraud detection, achieving the highest F1-score and recall, making it the most reliable.

 ## Future Work